BackupTheBerlios/swiginac-svn/trunk/README.txt

 - Use swiginac in your research activity, and tell other people about it.

-- Set up a nice project home page at berlios.
+- Improve the project home page at berlios.

 - Improve the Python module built on top of swiginac (Symbolic): swiginac should be able to do exactly the same things as ginac (ie matrices implemented using python lists belongs to swiginac), everything else should come to Symbolic.

 Feature requests: